TempeHS/AIDriver_MicroPython_Challanges/docs/Build_Custom_MicroPython_Firmware.md

 ---

 ## Troubleshooting
+- **Build Success Indicators:**
+  - Terminal shows `[100%] Built target firmware`
+  - Exit code is 0 when checked with `echo $?`
+  - `firmware.uf2` file exists and is ~600KB in size
+  - No error messages in terminal output

+- **Common Issues:**
   - If the build fails, check that all dependencies are installed and your Python files are error-free.
   - If your code does not run, ensure `main.py` is correctly placed in `modules/` and named `main.py`.
   - For hardware issues, verify wiring and connections.
+  - If submodules fail to update, try: `git submodule update --init --recursive` from `/micropython/`

 ---